-ECCC and the U.S. EPA have coordinated efforts to publish a report outlining the monitoring efforts of State of the Great Lakes (ECCC and U.S. EPA, 2017).
+ECCC and the U.S. EPA have coordinated efforts to publish a report outlining the monitoring efforts of State of the Great Lakes (ECCC and U.S. EPA, 2019).
 Additional monitoring and surveillance reports have been published in peer-reviewed journals, websites, and social media.
 Each form of reporting is designed to target specific audiences to maximize the application of the results.
 Results of future monitoring efforts should continue to be published in multiple formats to effectively communicate changes observed in the Great Lakes region, inform and implement decisions, and evaluate risk management actions.
 Effectiveness evaluations under the Stockholm Convention for Persistent Organic Pollutants and reporting under the GMP will also help assess measures being taken at the international level for certain PFAS listed under the Convention.

 The development of innovative, cost-effective tools and approaches for monitoring, measuring, and reducing releases of PFOS, PFOA, LC-PFCAs, and their salts and precursors from various sources is needed.
 More efficient analysis methods should be used to better understand their spatial distribution and precursor degradation.
-Cost-effective treatment options for removal of PFOS, PFOA, and LC-PFCAs from water and soils, especially wastewater effluents, biosolids, and landfill leachates are also needed.
+Cost-effective treatment options for removal of PFOS, PFOA, and LC-PFCAs from water and soils are also needed, to address PFAS in wastewater effluents, biosolids, landfill leachates and at sites which have been impacted by past and/or current use of AFFF.